Sheldon Family Association

 a.
 To propose or recommend (for action by the Members) any amendment, restatement, or modification of the Articles of Incorporation of the Corporation or these corporate Bylaws

-provided, however, that an affirmative vote of at least 2/3rds of the Directors then in office shall be required and notice setting forth the proposed amendment, restatement or modification is circulated to the Directors at least ten (10) days in advance of the meeting at which action is to be taken by the Directors;
+provided, however, that an affirmative vote of at least 2/3rds of the Directors then in office shall be required, and notice setting forth the proposed amendment, restatement or modification is circulated to the Directors at least ten (10) days in advance of the meeting at which action is to be taken by the Directors.

 b.
-To propose or recommend for action by the Members approval of the sale, or other disposition of all, or substantially all, of the assets and property of the Corporation, the dissolution of the Corporation, or its merger with or consolidation into another corporation;
+To propose or recommend for action by the Members approval of the sale, or other disposition of all, or substantially all, of the assets and property of the Corporation, the dissolution of the Corporation, or its merger with or consolidation into another corporation.

 c.
-To determine a location for the next Annual Meeting of the Members of the Corporation;
+To determine a location for the next Annual Meeting of the Members of the Corporation.

 e.
-To authorize any Officer(s) or agents in the name of and on behalf of the Corporation, to enter into any contract or execute and deliver any instrument, or to sign checks, drafts or other orders for the payment of money or notes or other evidences of indebtedness and such authority may be general or confined to specific instances.
-Unless so authorized by the Directors, no Officer or agent shall have power or authority to bind the Corporation by any contract or engagement or to render it liable for any purpose in any amount;
+To authorize any Officer(s) or agents in the name of and on behalf of the Corporation, to enter into any contract or execute and deliver any instrument, or to sign checks, drafts or other orders for the payment of money or notes or other evidence of indebtedness and such authority may be general or confined to specific instances.
+Unless so authorized by the Directors, no Officer or agent shall have power or authority to bind the Corporation by any contract or engagement or to render it liable for any purpose in any amount.

 g.
-To determine and periodically review the purposes and Bylaws of the Corporation.
+To determine and periodically review the purposes and Bylaws of the Corporation;

 h.
-To exercise responsibility for the overall direction of the Corporation by determining annual operating and capital budgets, as well as, the general, financial, and investment policies of the Corporation, reviewing those policies periodically, and delegating authority for the implementation of the policies of the Board of Directors and day-to-day management to appropriate persons;
+To exercise responsibility for the overall direction of the Corporation by determining annual operating and capital budgets, as well as the general, financial, and investment policies of the Corporation, reviewing those policies periodically, and delegating authority for the implementation of the policies of the Board of Directors and day-to-day management to appropriate persons;

 i.
-To establish, review and approve changes in the activities of the Corporation consistent with the Corporation’s purpose;
+To establish, review and approve changes in the activities of the Corporation consistent with the Corporation’s purpose.

 4.3 Attendance: Directors are expected to attend all meetings of the Board of Directors and of any committees on which they serve unless excused by the President for good cause or unless this provision is waived by a unanimous vote of the remaining Directors.
 [2009, 2017]